AndreaTirinzoni/variational-transfer-rl/README.md

 * ```run_mgvt.py``` runs the Mixture of Gaussian Variational Transfer (MGVT).
 By default, it uses 1 component for the posterior representation.
 To run for 3 components is only required to add the command line argument ```--post_components 3```.
 * ```run_nt.py``` runs a non transfer algorithm.
 By default, it runs our algorithm based in the minimization of the Mellow Bellman Error.
 To run DDQN, it is enough to add the command-line argument ```--dqn 1```

 Particularly, for the *Rooms* environment, we have further scripts that correspond to the additional experiments.
+In here we use ```*``` to substitute the algorithm name [gvt,mgvt].

 * ```run_*_likelihood``` runs the GVT or MGVT (depending of the script) using the sources with Gaussian distribution governing the door position.
 By default, it runs the 2-rooms environment.
 * ```run_*_sequential``` runs the GVT or MGVT (depending of the script) by evaluating the performance with different number of source task given to the algorithm.
-* To run the experiment with the distribution shift (tasks distribution of the sources restricted) is enough to run ```python3 run_*.py --source_file path/to/sources_gen```
+* To run the experiment with the distribution shift (tasks distribution of the sources restricted) is enough to run ```python3 run_*.py --source_file path/to/experiments/rooms/sources_gen``` where *path/to/experiments/rooms/sources_gen* is the absolute path or relative path (from the working directory) to the file ```sources_gen.pkl``` that contains the sources sampled from the restricted distribution of tasks.

 ## References

+[1] Andrea Tirinzoni, Rafael Rodriguez Sanchez and Marcello Restelli.
+Tranfer of Value Functions via Variational Methods.
+2018

 [2] Hado Van Hasselt, Arthur Guez, and David Silver.
 Deep reinforcement learning with double q-learning.
 2016.